The fairness of the group draw for the FIFA World Cup: Introduction

-This procedure, based on a random draw assisted by the computer to avoid any dead end (a situation when the teams still to be drawn cannot be assigned to the remaining empty slots) has been inspired by the randomisation design in the UEFA Champions League Round of 16 draw.
-Unfortunately, the mechanism is not evenly distributed (the valid assignments are not equally likely to occur), and even small probability differences can translate into quite substantial financial differences \citep{KlossnerBecker2013}.
-On the other hand, \citet[Section~5]{BoczonWilson2022} have recently proved that this field solution is near-optimal in the UEFA Champions League as it comes very close to the best possible procedure in fairness terms.
+However, this mechanism, based on a computer-assisted random draw to avoid any dead end (a situation when the teams still to be drawn cannot be assigned to the remaining empty slots), is not uniformly distributed: the valid assignments are not equally likely to occur \citep{RobertsRosenthal2024}.
+Hence, \citet{RobertsRosenthal2024} propose two unbiased mechanisms that use balls and bowls, making them suitable for a televised draw.
+On the other hand, they require random simulations, which might threaten transparency.

-This finding has inspired our main research question: Do the rules FIFA World Cup draw ensure fairness, and if not, how can they be improved?

-The current paper first presents the theoretical background of the World Cup draw.
-Section~\ref{Sec32} highlights the connection of the restricted group draw problem to generating all permutations of a sequence: we identify the permutations of the order in which the teams are drawn from the urn to be checked whether they satisfy all draw constraints such that the first valid assignment corresponds to the solution provided by the official FIFA draw procedure.
-This finding uncovers a connection between two seemingly distant research fields, tournament design and computer science.
-Understanding the sequential mechanism is important because ``\emph{it is surprisingly challenging to simulate with a computer program}'' \citep[p.~6]{RobertsRosenthal2022}.
-Next, Section~\ref{Sec33} outlines a recursive algorithm to that end (the exact algorithm remains hidden from the public, for instance, it is not described in any official FIFA or UEFA document).
-It provides more details compared to \citet[Section~2.2]{RobertsRosenthal2022}.
+Therefore, the organiser faces a dilemma: retain the existing but biased method or switch to a correct but less transparent mechanism.
+In order to understand this trade-off and choose the better option, it is inevitable to explore the extent of the bias, as well as its potential sporting effects.
+While these issues have been recently analysed in the UEFA Champions League \citep{BoczonWilson2023}, they have not been addressed in the case of the FIFA World Cup, the most prominent football tournament around the world.

-Nonetheless, the properties of the draw procedure strongly depend on the constraints, which makes the derivation of general results almost impossible.
-Consequently, the 2018 FIFA World Cup has been chosen as a case study since the 2022 FIFA World Cup draw has contained an inherent bias due to the presence of unknown qualified teams \citep{Csato2022e}, and the teams qualifying for the 2026 FIFA World Cup are naturally unknown at the time of writing.
+The current work aims to fill this research gap by analysing the \emph{unique} mechanism used in practice by sports federations to draw groups (containing at least three teams) with constraints through the example of the 2018 FIFA World Cup.
+This case study has been chosen since the 2022 FIFA World Cup draw has contained an inherent bias due to the uncertainty in the set of teams qualified \citep{Csato2023d}, and the teams qualifying for the 2026 FIFA World Cup are naturally unknown at the time of writing.

-Section~\ref{Sec42} quantifies the departure of the FIFA procedure for all the 24 possible draw orders of the four pots from an evenly distributed random choice among all feasible allocations.
-Hence, in contrast to previous suggestions \citep{Guyon2014a, RobertsRosenthal2022}, the organiser will be able to apply a relatively fair procedure without reforming the existing principles of the draw.